aymanbagabas/shcopy/README.md

 **Sh**ell **Copy** is a simple utility that copies text to the clipboard from anywhere using [ANSI OSC52](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h3-Operating-System-Commands) sequence.
 It works with local terminals (/dev/tty*) and remote terminals (SSH, Telnet).

+Think of this as a tool like `xclip` or `pbcopy` but also works over SSH.

 ## Example

 ```sh